pinecoders/pinecoders.github.io/techniques/dsp/README.md

     a/b
 ```

-Here `w` does not add to 1, however because we divide the convolution output by the sum of the coefficients *(`b` in the script)* we can get the filter without problems.
+Here `w` does not add to 1, however because we divide the convolution output by the sum of the coefficients (`b` in the script) we can get the filter without a problem.

-You can also look at the following [template](https://www.tradingview.com/script/VttW3bJY-Template-For-Custom-FIR-Filters-Make-Your-Moving-Average/) which allow to design FIR filters.
+You can also look at the following [template](https://www.tradingview.com/script/VttW3bJY-Template-For-Custom-FIR-Filters-Make-Your-Moving-Average/) which allows to design FIR filters.

 ### Simple Moving Average *(Boxcar)* Filter In Pine

-The simple *(or arithmetic)* moving average *(SMA)* sometimes called boxcar filter can be made in different ways with Pine.
-The standard and more efficient way is to use the integrated `sma(source,length)` function as follows:
+The simple (or *arithmetic*) moving average (*SMA*) sometimes called *boxcar filter* can be made in different ways with Pine.
+The standard and most efficient way is to use the built-in `sma(source,length)` function as follows:

 ```
 //@version=4